Relative strength indices

 MARKET IMPLICATIONS

-The classic interpretation is contrarian, meaning that overbought or oversold assets may be primed for a trend reversal: if overbought (above 70/80), excessive euphoria would invite to sell; if oversold (30/20), excessive pessimism would invite to buy, while neutral readings suggest fair sentiment with no peculiar tactical signals.
-Momentum investors instead would use any rising trend above 50 to participate into the upside, and viceversa any downward trend below 50 to avoid the downside.
+The classic interpretation of RSI is contrarian, meaning that overbought or oversold assets may be primed for a trend reversal: if overbought (above 80), excessive euphoria would invite to sell; if oversold (20), excessive pessimism would invite to buy, while neutral readings suggest fair sentiment with no peculiar tactical signals.
+Momentum investors instead would use any rising trend above 50 to participate into the upside, and vice versa any downward trend below 50 to avoid the downside.